 Read more about our Cartagena Tours.

 Just two hours from Santiago, you will find yourself sitting on the beach in the picturesque city of Valparaíso, a beautiful UNESCO site in Chile.
 Valparaíso is said to have the biggest New Year’s Eve firework show in Latin America.
-This is a 20-minute show along the harbor with fireworks launching up the coast from Valparaíso to Vina del Mar (another popular beach town).
-If you are looking for parties and large celebrations, this is the place to be.
+This is a 20-minute show along the harbor with fireworks launching up the coast from Valparaíso to Vina del Mar (another famous beach town).
+If you are looking for parties and large celebrations, this is the place to be in South America.
 The festivities start on the 28th of December, about 1 million tourists and Chileans flock to the beach to ring in the New Year.
 Enjoy live music, wander through the streets filled with confetti, sip on a pisco sour, and admire the dedication they have for New Year’s Eve.

 Reserve a room at Hotel Fauna, a 4* modern hotel with an outdoor bar and patio with panoramic views of the harbor, perfect for watching the firework show.

 If you find yourself in Valparaíso for New Year’s be sure to wear yellow underwear and put a 1,000 peso bill in your shoe to bring good luck in the upcoming year.

 Read more about our Valparaíso Tours.